MoKITUL-FH-Erfurt/moira/README.md

 # MoKITUL
 Meta repository for MoIRA (MoKITUL Integrated Retrieval Agent) for Moodle

+## TLDR

+In case you just want to know how to setup up MoIRA, refer to the [example setup](https://github.com/MoKITUL-FH-Erfurt/moira-example-setup).

 ## 📚 Table of Contents

 - [🧪 Research Project – Moodle Plugin Suite & Python API](#-research-project--moodle-plugin-suite--python-api)